What It Means to Be a Lay Woman in the World

 “the love of Christ urges us on” — to exercise our apostolate in the vineyard of the Lord.

-Now more than ever, it is a Christian necessity for Catholic lay women to realise, understand, and fully appreciate the key role they are impelled by the Holy Spirit to play in the building of a world that is pleasing to the Father.
+Now more than ever, it is a Christian necessity for every lay woman to realise, understand, and fully appreciate the key role they are impelled by the Holy Spirit to play in the building of a world that is pleasing to the Father.
 This is something we can do by undertaking lay apostolate in the world.

 Being Sent Forth: An Extraordinary Grace